SyxNet/awesome-react-components/readme.md

 I want to dispaly the entire list without pagination.
 But rendering all thousands of entries is performance-wise unpractical.

 Instead of rendering all entries at once, the entries should be rendered only when they become visible as the user scrolls up and down the list.
-This technique is called "virtualization".
+This technique is called "virtualization" or "lazy load".

 What React libraries are there to achieve that?
 </em>